 Freightliner

-With these two vehicle premieres, Daimler Truck is already the leader in the field of electric trucks in the U.S. Daimler Trucks offers the widest range of electric commercial vehicles in North America of all OEMs.
+With its ePortfolio, Daimler Truck is the leader in electric trucks in the USA.
+And: Daimler Truck offers - with the brands Freightliner and RIZON - the widest range of electric commercial vehicles of all OEMs in North America.

-The Freightliner eCascadia and eM2 are designed to meet customers' needs for electric commercial vehicles that operate on fixed, predictable routes where day trips are mostly between 70 and 250 kilometers.
+The Freightliner eCascadia and eM2 are designed to meet the needs of customers for electric commercial vehicles that operate fixed, predictable routes where daily trips are mostly between about 80 and 350 kilometers.

-Penske Truck Leasing Corporation received the first eM2 at the end of 2018 and will deploy the e-truck in local distribution in the northwestern United States and California.
-In 2019 Penske Truck Leasing Corporation and NFI Industries took delivery of eCascadia heavy-duty distribution models.
-In 2020, further electric trucks were handed over to customers in North America.
-Series production is planned for 2022.
+Penske Truck Leasing Corporation took delivery of its first eM2 at the end of 2018 and has been using the e-truck in local distribution operations in the north-west of the USA and California ever since.
+Since 2019, Penske Truck Leasing Corporation and NFI Industries have been using Freightliner eCascadia models for heavy-duty distribution transport.

 Thomas Built Buses